-MARY GRACE COSTA WRITES – Strong-armed President Rodrigo Duterte might be fresh out of victory after the Senate voted out major dissenter Leila De Lima, but the ousted former chair of the justice committee warned the president not to rest on his laurels.
+MARY GRACE COSTA WRITES – Strong-armed President Rodrigo Duterte might be fresh from victory after the Philippine Senate voted to demote a vocal critic, but on her way out the door Sen. Leila De Lima warned Duterte to not rest on his laurels.

-On September 15, De Lima called upon one of her chief witnesses, a self-confessed “executioner” of the vigilante group known as the Davao Death Squad, Edgar Matobato, to testify.
-In his testimony, Matobato claimed that Duterte was heavily involved in the summary execution of over 1000 suspects, even personally offing a Justice Department agent with an Uzi.
+On September 15, De Lima called on one of her chief witnesses, a self-confessed “executioner” of the vigilante group known as the Davao Death Squad, Edgar Matobato, to testify.
+In his statement, Matobato claimed that Duterte was heavily involved in the summary execution of over 1,000 suspects, even personally offing a Justice Department agent with an Uzi.
 Duterte and his crew, as expected, denied everything.

-The rest of the world hasn’t been in the dark in terms of what’s been happening in the Philippines, but the amount of international outrage surrounding Duterte’s drug war has been relatively underwhelming.
-Leila De Lima – with her staunch efforts to uncover the bloody truth – was one of Duterte’s most outspoken critics.
-With the rest of the world seemingly silent, De Lima’s departure from the justice department could very well mean that thousands of slain men and women have lost their champion.
+The rest of the world has looked on in various states of shock or admiration, but international outrage has had little effect.
+De Lima – with her staunch efforts to uncover the bloody truth – was one of Duterte’s most outspoken critics.
+With the rest of the world seemingly silent, De Lima’s departure from the Justice Committee could mean that thousands of slain men and women have lost their champion.

-On September 21, Leila De Lima delivered a powerful speech addressing the accusations made against her, which included the acceptance of bribes and adultery.
-But she also gave the president her final thoughts as a member of the Senate.
+On September 21, De Lima delivered a powerful speech addressing the accusations made against her, including charges she accepted bribes and carried on an affair with her driver.
+But she also gave the president her thoughts as a member of the Senate.

 Near the end of her oration, De Lima cast herself in the role of the Roman slave, riding in a chariot behind a Roman general, fresh from victory and drunk on glory.
-She tells Duterte: “look behind you, and remember that you are only a man.”
-In her final words, De Lima warns the president: power fades, but truth and justice will prevail.
+“Look behind you,” she told Duterte.
+“And remember that you are only a man.”
+In her final words, De Lima warns the president: Power fades, but truth and justice will prevail.